Marches didn't mean voters: Influencers weigh in on turnout in California's primary

 Or as Bay Area political consultant Catherine Lew put it: “Where art thou, voter?
 Turnout, Turnout, Turnout!”

-California Influencers pointed to the tone of the campaign dialogue and spectulated that voters simply didn't think their lives would be affected by the outcome.
+California Influencers pointed to the tone of the campaign dialogue and speculated that voters simply didn't think their lives would be affected by the outcome.

-“What I actually experienced was a barrage of excessively large campaign mailers, television and radio ads that lacked any substance, candidates avoiding honest discourse, millions of dollars spent by both parties, outside "special interest" groups that spent even more,” said former Republican National Committee member Linda Ackerman, now the president of the Marian Bergeson Excellence in Public Service Series.
+“What I actually experienced was a barrage of excessively large campaign mailers, television and radio ads that lacked any substance, candidates avoiding honest discourse, millions of dollars spent by both parties, outside 'special interest' groups that spent even more,” said former Republican National Committee member Linda Ackerman, now the president of the Marian Bergeson Excellence in Public Service Series.

 “Californians who did not vote likely feel that voting doesn’t matter for them and their families,” said Mindy Romero, Director of the California Civic Engagement Project at UC Davis.
 “They don’t see the difference voting makes for issues they care about in their communities.
 They don’t see how their elected representatives directly affect their lives.
 This is understandable.
 But it's wrong.”